JeffersGlass/pyscript-recipes/README.md

 ### Index.html

-Each `index.html` file should contain some [front matter](https://gohugo.io/content-management/front-matter/) which defines the page's Title (as displayed), its template (usually 'basic'), and its order on the sidebar ('weight'):
+Each `index.html` file should contain some [front matter](https://gohugo.io/content-management/front-matter/) which defines the page's Title (as displayed), its template (usually 'basic'), and its order on the sidebar ('weight').
+Feel free to change the weights of other posts as necessary.

 #### Index.html
 ```